bradymholt/geekytidbits.com/posts/2025-09-24-sql-join-strategies-and-performance/index.md

 ### Be careful with `SELECT` columns

-Selecting only the columns you need and/or are included in indexes can reduce impact performance more than you might expect.
+Selecting only the columns you need and/or are included in indexes can impact performance more than you might expect.
 This is especially true when using the Hash Map join strategy where reducing row width can help prevent 'spilling' to disk.
 Also, if you select only columns that are included in an index, Postgres can use an index-only scan which can be significantly faster than a regular scan.

 ### Perturbing the Join Strategy

-If your query is still slow even after ensuring you are giving Postgres everything possible to chose the most efficient join strategy, you can perturb the join strategy by disabling certain strategies using the following commands:
+If your query is still slow even after ensuring you are giving Postgres everything possible to chose the most efficient join strategy, you can perturb the join strategy by disabling certain strategies (for the current session) using the following commands:

 ```sql
 SET enable_hashjoin = off;